s9roll7/ebsynth_utility/README.md

 - Use the Extensions tab of the webui to [Install from URL]

 ## Usage
-- Go to [Ebsynth Utility] tab
+- Go to [Ebsynth Utility] tab.
-- Create an empty directory somewhere, and fill in the "Project directory" field
+- Create an empty directory somewhere, and fill in the "Project directory" field.
-- Place the video you want to edit from somewhere, and fill in the "Original Movie Path" field Use short videos of a few seconds at first.
+- Place the video you want to edit from somewhere, and fill in the "Original Movie Path" field.
+  Use short videos of a few seconds at first.
-- Select stage 1 and Generate
+- Select stage 1 and Generate.
-- Execute in order from stage 1 to 7
+- Execute in order from stage 1 to 7.
   Progress during the process is not reflected in webui, so please check the console screen.
   If you see "completed." in webui, it is completed.